fractaldotbox/ddevkit/apps/docs/src/content/docs/design/dependencies.md

 In the context of autonomous agent, a simple package-lock.json is not sufficient to guarantee your agent keep running autonomously and safely.
 As dev we are just tired of [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 As we argued in [Architecture](/design/architecture/), the challenge is even more prominent for diverse, decentralized agents than dApps.

+Check out Extraordinary work at by paulmillr at [scure](https://github.com/paulmillr/scure-base).

 ## Immutability